freqtrade/freqtrade/README.md

     - [Software requirements](#software-requirements)

 ## Branches

-The project is currently setup in two main branches:
-- `develop` - This branch has often new features, but might also cause breaking changes.
-- `master` - This branch contains the latest stable release.
-The bot 'should' be stable on this branch, and is generally well tested.
+- `wohlgemuth` - This is my main branch, which will contain all my special features and is based of the develop branch!

 ## Features
 - [x] **Based on Python 3.6+**: For botting on any operating system -